boennecd/survTMB/README.md

 Example
 -------

 We estimate a GSM using different link functions and different methods below.
-First, we define function to perform the estimation.
+First, we define a function to perform the estimation.
 Then we use the different methods with models using various link functions.

 ``` r
 dat <- coxme::eortc